A film by Luca Magi

 Rostom is a homeless shelter run by the charity organisation Piazza Grande in Bologna.
 Its guests have urgent, pressing needs: men and women with social, economic, and psychiatric problems, health problems and addictions, people who have spent time in prison and people who have had difficult, often dramatic lives.

-The shelter owes its names to a former guest, Rostom Mollah, a Bangladeshi man who died on the streets of Bologna in the winter of 2013.
 Due to the nature of their work in the shelter, the social workers develop a close relationship with many of the guests.
 For many of the shelter users, particularly those who have spent a long time at the shelter, this relationship with the social workers to a certain extent fills the gap left by the family ties and friendships which they have often lost.